What Are the Cheapest Campervans in the UK?

 The NV300 is surprisingly spacious inside, making for a more comfortable conversion.
 It has enough space for a bed, kitchenette, seating area, and storage, making it a versatile option for full-time van life or long get aways.
 The diesel engines offer great fuel economy for the size of the van, which also helps to keep costs down.

-The downsides of a Nissan NV300
+What are the downsides of a Nissan NV300?

 While the NV300 is reliable, it’s not as popular as other models like the VW Transporter, meaning aftermarket support is more limited.
 This could make sourcing parts and conversion a bit trickier.
 Although it offers plenty of space inside, the standard van isn’t tall enough to stand in without a pop-top roof modification, which may be uncomfortable for extended trips.